 That’s what most people would refer to typical ‘kampung’ or village fare.

-Apparently, this eatery is quite well-known, for more and more people were dropping in as it gets well into the lunch hour.
+Apparently, this eatery is quite well-known, for more and more people drop in as it gets well into the lunch hour.

 From the nonchalant demeanour of the clientele, it safe to presume that many of them were regulars, most likely from the nearby neighbourhoods of Aloq Staq.
-They who are from afar tend to be newbies like us, slightly more excited, not knowing which dish to savour but wanting them all.
+They who are from afar tend to be newbies like us, slightly more excited not knowing which dish to savour.

 To cap our lunch, we just had to ask for coffee, prepared using local coffee, brewed and served strong and black.
-As I took my first sip of the strong local coffee, I must admit, I suddenly felt that my lunch was complete.
+As I took my first sip of the string local coffee, I must admit, my lunch was made complete.

 I dare say, my friend was right.
 Having lunch by the paddy fields, with a glass of the local brew of strong black coffee thereafter, is definitely a memorable and impressionable experience.